FAQs about Admission Process

 I can’t find a list of what is acceptable for health care experience on your website.
 How do I know if my experience will be accepted, and does shadowing count?

-All forms of health care experience are considered and accepted and we do factor PA (and only PA) shadowing hours into your total hours.
+All forms of health care experience are considered and accepted.
 Generally, we prefer applicants have significantly greater than 200 hours of volunteer or work experience, and experience that requires a period of training resulting in the delivery of direct (hands-on) patient care.

 What can I do to get health care experience?

 Most PA programs strictly require or strongly recommend health care experience, but what you choose to do to get it depends on you – your interests, your timeframe, whether you are willing to acquire professional training or certifications if needed, what jobs are available where you live, etc. Given these factors, it is not possible for us to advise candidates on what they “should” do in order to acquire experience.

 Is PA shadowing required?